KrishnaRauniyar/TSR_NUCLEOTIDE_PACKAGE/README.md

 ### Cloning the Repository

-To get started with the `tsr_package`, clone the repository from GitHub:
+To get started with the `nucleotide_tsr_package`, clone the repository from GitHub:

 ```bash
 git clone https://github.com/KrishnaRauniyar/TSR_NUCLEOTIDE_PACKAGE.git